Get free weekly resources from us!

 The Plight of the Parent Volunteer

-This past weekend I had an interesting opportunity to be one of the parent volunteers for a trip for “another” youth group my kids are involved in.
-It is not one in which I am a leader in any capacity.
-In this setting, I am a mom and a volunteer.
+I once had an interesting opportunity to be one of the parent volunteers for a trip for “another” youth group my kids were involved in.
+It was not one in which I was a leader in any capacity.
+In this setting, I was a mom and a volunteer.
 My eyes were opened at just HOW hard it is to be the parent volunteer on so many levels!

 For years I have avoided this position, because I wanted my kids to have someplace they could go where we are not leading everything.
 They get to have a “genuine” youth group experience without Mom and Dad around.
 Yet, this time around I gave in.
 (They needed a van driver who was over 25.)
 Often the volunteers who tend to sign up happen to be parents of kids in our group.
 This experience gave me a HUGE appreciation for the parents who show up to serve.